Spring! When Raw Grassfed Butter is at its Best! Stock Up Now!

 I don't know the why exactly this is, but I have thoughts.
 One, raising pigs outdoors--even with so-called "outdoor access", is a stretch for many hog producers.
 The industry standard is a football-field sized building, pigs indoors on concrete with wire partitions separating groups.
 All feed and water is automated, sick care is extremely important and ongoing, and biosecurity (germ introduction from the outside) is a constant threat.
 To let go of that management mentality is extremely hard when you've been in it for a while, not to mention goes against everything the industry stands for.

 And the meat!!
 Pork from pastured or woodlot raised pigs is extraordinary, not to mention rare and hard to find.
 It's nothing like "the other white meat" promoted by the pork industry.
 In fact, it's not a white meat at all, but has a rosy pink hue and boasts a rich flavor that puts factory pork to shame.
-Beyond that, think of bacon that not pumped with artificial preservatives, but smoked in a real hickory wood smoker.
-Consider sausage that's made with simple kitchen ingredients that, by the way, do not include unpronounceable flavor enhancers or fillers.
+Think of bacon that not pumped with artificial preservatives but smoked in a real hickory wood smoker.
+Sausage containing only a few simple kitchen ingredients and that do not include unpronounceable flavor enhancers or fillers.

-Here's your chance to stock up on truly pasture raised pork that's not laced with GMO feeds, endocrine disrupting soy, chemicals, or sub-therapeutic antibiotics.
+Here's your chance to stock up on truly pasture raised pork that's not laced with GMO feeds, endocrine disrupting soy, chemicals or antibiotics.
 It's pork you can really feel good about serving to your family and friends.

 Image alt text

-Sunshine, fresh air, maximum exercise, greens, and small herds (40-50 pigs) for low stress
+Sunshine, fresh air, maximum exercise, greens, and small herds (40-50 pigs) for low stress.
+Happy Hogs!

 Our immediate family is intimately in raising our pastured pigs.
 While we purchase weaned pigs from local small farms who farrow them, our family is involved in moving, feeding and caring for them in the field.